-- Type local in Windows search bar.
+- Type local in the Windows search bar.
 Then click Local Security Policy.

 - It will open…

-You can also access local security policy from local group policy.
+You can also access the local security policy from the local group policy editor.

 The detailed steps…

-- Type local group policy in search bar.
+- Type local group policy in the search bar.
 Then select Edit group policy.

-- At Local Group Policy Editor, on the Computer Configuration section expand Windows Settings.
+- At Local Group Policy Editor, expand Windows Settings on the Computer Configuration section.
 Then expand Security Settings.
 You can configure your Local Security Policies from the highlighted section of the image below..

-- Click Windows logo + R key to open Run command box.
+- Click the Windows logo and R keys to open the Run command box.

-- At Run command, type secpol.msc.
-Then click OK.
+- Then, at the Run command, type secpol.msc and click OK.